sudhaus7/guard7/README.md

 Guard7
 (old name datavault)

-A Typo3 (8) Plugin to facilitate asymetric RSA encryption with multiple public keys
+A Typo3 v7 and v8 Plugin to facilitate asymetric RSA encryption with multiple public keys

 !!! work in progress !!!
 work in progress !!!

 Working:

-- Asymetric encryption / decryption of arbitrary text-fields in tables with several public keys.
+- Asymetric encryption / decryption of arbitrary text-fields in tables with multiple public keys.
 - Public/Private Key management for FE Users
 - Backend: Decryption on Client, List module and TCA Fields.
 - Rudimentary Support for Private Keys and Password encrypted Private Keys
 - Tools for generating keys, validating keys and encrtyption/decryption in PHP and JS for Plugins.
 - PageTS based confguration of to be encrypted database fields and tables.
 - PageTS based configuration for additional Public Keys (not sure anymore if that is a good idea, input welcome )
 - Commandline locking and unlocking for all configured fields
 - Signal slot for collection of Public keys on encryption
 - IRRE Support for non MM Relations

 Installation